iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.0.4/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.health.covid19 5 reviews"/>
 </p>

+> Good info and helpful app<br> :date: __2020-05-15 03:27:11__

+> Good thing<br> :date: __2020-05-11 23:17:24__

+> Coronavirus is the information of the most dangerous sickness in the world.
+The first time in the world that we have to work together and help each other for this reason we should all stay-at-home and try not to have a visitor and if we could get together and must fallow all the important information about this virus.COVID19.
+We will need to cooperate for the best way to back our normal life, I will have to be careful with my own experience with this.
+I am very happy and excited when the latest<br> :date: __2020-05-11 18:17:42__

 > It's very useful and gives me peace of mind<br> :date: __2020-05-08 20:19:48__

 > Crucial app you need to survive this disease that was definitely not released by any government or grouping of people to quell the overwhelming amount of people that are alive.
 This app it had too many similarities to plague Inc, but the story was the biggest failure of it all.
 I mean truly, who would believe our governments would release this disease on the people, it's too cruel to imagine.
 It's not like the powers to be around you are plotting against you.
 Or are they..<br> :date: __2020-05-08 02:07:04__